theKashey/react-imported-component/README.md

 ## Other loaders

-Another loaders exists, and the only difference is in API, and how they manage (or not manage) SSR.
+Another loaders exist, and the only difference is in API, and how they manage (or not manage) SSR.

 - (no SSR) React.Lazy
 - (webpack only) With [react-loadable](https://github.com/thejameskyle/react-loadable)